stephenslab/pps-cluster/upgrade/README.md

-# PPS cluster "Simple Revitalization Plan"
+# PPS cluster Simple Revitalization Plan

 This document describes the "simple revitalization plan" developed by John Zekos (JZ), John Blischak (JB) and Peter Carbonetto (PC) for upgrading the PPS cluster (`pps-gateway.uchicago.edu`).
-So far, we have sketched out Phase 1 of this plan, and we are working through Phase 1.
+So far, we have sketched out [Phase 1 of this plan](phase-1.md), and we are currently working through this phase.

 ### What does "revitalization" mean?